-Gross Memorial Goes Beyond Clinic, Samuel D. Gross Family Plot, West Philadelphia, PA
+Gross Memorial Goes Beyond Clinic, Samuel D. Gross Family Plot, The Woodlands Cemetery, West Philadelphia, PA

 Within the environs of the Woodlands Cemetery, a West Philadelphia family estate turned cemetery, Samuel D. Gross, M.D.
 (1805-1884), the subject of Thomas Eakins‘ The Gross Clinic, is memorialized in his family plot.
 And since his “clinic,” his home(s), his offices, his church, &tc. have all been destroyed or demolished, this means something in its original context.